mdasberg/ng-apimock/README.md

 Selects the given scenario (when calling this function without a scenario or with 'passThrough' as scenario name, the call will be passed through to the actual backend)

 #### delayResponse(name, delay)
 Sets the delay time in milliseconds for the mock so the response will be delayed.
+The delay set here superseeds the delay defined in the response mock.

 #### echoRequest(name, indicator)
 Sets the indicator which enables / disables the request logging (only post request should be logged)